HKU-Smart-Mobility-Lab/DL-MRD-Broadcasting/README.md

 ###  Citing

-If you use this simulator for academic research, you are highly encouraged to cite our paper:
+If you use any part of this repo, you are highly encouraged to cite our paper:

 Chen, T., Shen, Z., Feng, S., Yang, L., & Ke, J. (2023).
 Dynamic Adjustment of Matching Radii under the Broadcasting Mode: A Novel Multitask Learning Strategy and Temporal Modeling Approach. arXiv preprint arXiv:2312.05576.